 - Toxic megacolon.
 This rare complication occurs when your colon becomes paralyzed, preventing you from having a bowel movement or passing gas.
-Signs and symptoms include abdominal pain and swelling, fever, and weakness.
+Signs and symptoms include stomach pain and swelling, fever and weakness.
 If you don't receive treatment for toxic megacolon, your colon may break open (rupture), causing peritonitis, a life-threatening infection requiring emergency surgery.

 - Reactive arthritis.
 Reactive arthritis develops in response to an infection.
 Signs and symptoms include joint pain and inflammation, usually in the ankles, knees, feet and hips; redness, itching and discharge in one or both eyes (conjunctivitis); and painful urination (urethritis).

-Although researchers continue their work to develop a shigella vaccine, nothing is available yet.
+Although researchers continue to work to develop a shigella vaccine, nothing is available yet.
 To prevent the spread of shigella:

-- Supervise small children when they wash their hands
+- Watch small children when they wash their hands

 - Throw away soiled diapers properly